AminMirzaeiOne/MatrixCalculate_VB/README.md

 <h2> 📜 Program Rules</h2>
+1 - The new rules of the matrix<br />
-1 - The numbers must be correct<br />
+2 - The numbers should preferably be positive and logical <br />

 <h2> 💡 Program Help</h2>
 1 - Run the program first<br />
-2 - Then enter the correct number<br />
+2 - Then enter the correct row<br />
 3 - Press the Enter button<br />
+4 - Then enter the correct column <br />
+5 - Press the Enter button<br />
+6 - Enter the elements br />
-4 - View the result
+7 - View the result

 <h2>📷 Screenshots</h2>
 <img width="681" alt="Capture21" src="https://github.com/user-attachments/assets/96937480-5076-43e7-b8c1-42dd8cb9af05">